 Unless you’re a monopoly, you’re splitting that measly 17% with every company with whom you’re competing for that sale.
 Since most of us have at least 3-5 competitors on any given deal, that leaves each company with only 3-6% of any given sales cycle to make our case and leverage our relationships.

-By the time your sales team sits down with a prospect, it’s too late
+By the time sales sits down with a prospect, it’s too late

 Even if you think 3-6% of the sales cycle is plenty of time for your sales people to work their magic, you’d want that time spent educating buyers and convincing them of the superiority of your solution, right?
 Unfortunately, they won’t get that chance.